mihailfox/proxmox-openapi/docs/spa-deployment.md

   compiled SPA inside `var/pages/` for deployment.
 - `actions/deploy-pages@v4` publishes the artifact to the `github-pages` environment.
 The `VITE_SITE_BASE` environment variable ensures the site is scoped to `/proxmox-openapi/`.
+- After deployment succeeds, the `lighthouse-performance` job audits `/`, `/docs`, and `/explorer`, writes JSON + markdown summaries under `lighthouse-reports/`, and pushes them to the detached `performance-reports` branch for historical tracking.
+  Runs also upload a `lighthouse-results-<run>` artifact and fail if any audited page scores below 70% performance.

 ### Manual Publish